HEaslea/SDE_Notes/OOP/Access Control and Inheritance.md

 int main{
 	Base* ptr = new Derived();
-	ptr->show(); // calls on dynamic type, so derived delete ptr; // remember this shit
+	ptr->show(); // calls on dynamic type, so derived delete ptr; // remember this
 	return 0;
 }
 ```
-Really the use of virtual is so that we can have late binding, dynamic dispatch, dynamic binding, whatever the fuck you want to call it.
+Really the use of virtual is so that we can have late binding, dynamic dispatch, dynamic binding, whatever you want to call it.